 Grip/Pommel: Very important, will affect how you fence a great deal.
 Two major types: the french and the pistol.
-All my students should start with a french grip.
+All my students should start with a French grip.
 The reason is technique related and that you can always cut down the tang of a blade and make it a pistol grip, but not otherwise.
-A beginner is much better trained with the french grip, because it forces to use proper leverage, fingers and footwork instead of brute force.
+A beginner is much better trained with the French grip, because it forces to use proper leverage, fingers and footwork instead of brute force.
 After a few months of lessons, you can try the pistol grip.
-In general, the french grip gives you a few extra inches of blade and is used by footwork oriented, absence of blade fencers.
+In general, the French grip gives you a few extra inches of blade and is used by footwork oriented, absence of blade fencers.
 The pistol grip is for those who prefer more power on the blade.
 In my opinion, most actions that are thought of as to be better for pistol grip can be done with the french as well, if you “choke up” on it.
 That means hold it close up to the guard so that your knuckles touch against the metal.
 Gives you better leverage, which combined with perfect technique can send the opponent’s blade flying out of the way.
 Harut Fencing Grip.
 Specifically the Cherry Pro.
+Absolute also has them.

 Pistol grippers should use a non insulated Visconti small or medium sized grip.

 Both styles should be available from Absolute.